DIY Raised Bed Herb Garden |

 DIY Raised Bed Herb Garden

-1. Dig out the sod and pack down the dirt.
-We just used one of the pavers to pack the dirt by dropping it from a foot or so high.
+Step 1: Dig out the sod and pack down the dirt.
+We used one of the pavers to pack the dirt by dropping it from a foot or so high.
 Worked great!

-2. Set the first layer stones, making sure each one is level.
-This is really important, folks!
+Step 2: Set the first layer of stones, ensuring each is level.
+This is important, folks!
 If you find a stone isn’t level, remove it and add or remove dirt as needed.

-3. Once the first layer is level, do the next layer by centering your first stone over a seem between the two stones below it.
+Step 3: Once the first layer is level, do the next layer by centering your first stone over a seam between the two stones below it.
 This will give the stability.
-If you just set a stone right on top of one other stone, you’ll end up with a bunch of stacks that will fall over.
+If you just set a stone right on top of one other stone, you’ll end up with many stacks that will fall over.

-4. Continue building the layers until you reach the height you want.
+Step 4: Continue building the layers until you reach your desired height.

-5. Just like with a planter, put a layer of rocks or gravel in the bottom to help with drainage.
+Step 5: Like a planter, put a layer of rocks or gravel in the bottom to help drainage.
 It doesn’t have to be a deep layer, maybe 1 1/2 inches.

-We filled our herb bed with our favorite perennials and there is almost no maintenance required, other than harvesting.
-In fact, last year I was so sick with morning sickness that I grossly neglected my herb bed and it’s still thriving!
-Our basement is full of huge bunches of organic dried herbs that would have cost a fortune at the store, but cost us next to nothing to grow ourselves.
+We filled our raised garden bed with our favorite perennials, and almost no maintenance is required other than harvesting.
+In fact 2011, I was so sick with morning sickness that I grossly neglected my herb bed, and it’s still thriving!
+Our basement was full of huge bunches of organic dried herbs that would have cost a fortune at the store but cost us next to nothing to grow ourselves.

 Do you have a raised bed garden?
 What materials did you use to build it?